 Windows provides built-in antivirus protection for Windows users, called Windows Defender or Windows Security on Windows 10 and 11.
 Window Defender can help safeguard your computer from viruses, malware, and other threats.
 Windows Defender is automatically enabled on your computer.
-While if you disable Windows Defender for some reason, you need to manually to enable the protection.
+If you disable Windows Defender, you need to allow the protection to be done manually.

 This article explains how to enable Windows Defender to comply with your company's antivirus policies and fix accessibility issues.

 A software program called Windows Defender protects your personal computer from viruses or other threats.
-To prevent unauthorized access and shield Windows systems from malicious malware, an anti-spyware tool was created.
+An anti-spyware tool was created to prevent unauthorized access and shield Windows systems from malicious malware.
 Since the release of the Windows Vista installation bundle, Microsoft Security Essentials has been available for free download.
 Microsoft AntiSpyware was the previous name for Windows Defender.
-Microsoft Defender Antivirus is the main antivirus program on the device when it is in active mode.
+Microsoft Defender Antivirus is the leading antivirus program on the device in active mode.
 Risks are remedied, files are checked, and threats are listed in the Windows Defender.

 Most of Windows 11's settings are in one place.
-From the System Settings pane, users may configure systems, add new users, and update Windows.
+Users may configure systems, add new users, and update Windows from the System Settings pane.
 If Microsoft Defender is turned off, then to enable Windows Defender steps to do so are listed below:

 Step 1.
 To get to System Settings, click on "Start" and then click on "Settings."